Rehab Centers Burlington, CO

 Centennial Mental Health Center Inc

-Centennial Mental Health Center Inc is an inpatient rehab facility in Burlington, Colorado that is located in the 80807 zip code.
-Centennial Mental Health Center Inc provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
-It provides anger management, counseling for trauma victims and 12 step rehabilitation.
+Centennial Mental Health Center Inc is a residential rehab facility in Burlington, Colorado that is located in the 80807 zip code.
+Centennial Mental Health Center Inc provides residential substance use treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+It provides brief intervention, motivational incentives and dialectical behavior therapy.

 Address: 1291 Circle Drive, Burlington, CO 80807 in Kit Carson County